 Circulate Capital is an investment management firm dedicated to financing innovation, companies, and infrastructure that prevent the flow of plastic waste into the world’s ocean while advancing the circular economy.
 See https://plasticsmartcities.org/products/circulate-capital for more information.

 Municipal Debt Swaps

-Municipal debt swaps are a financial arrangement between a creditor and an indebted city or municipality to cancel debt in exchange for climate-smart investments.
+Municipal debt swaps are a financial arrangement between a creditor and an indebted city or municipality to cancel the debt in exchange for climate-smart investments.
 In the 1980s, debt swaps were extensively used, particularly at the national level.
 Such debt swaps could prove to also be a viable and attractive instrument for indebted cities and municipalities seeking to reduce their debt volumes, while local communities would benefit from the additional investments.
 Results-Based Financing (RBF) can be applied within a debt swap as an incentive for debtors to provide debtor relief and finance more projects.

 Environmental Impact Bonds

 Environmental impact bonds (EIBs) are an innovative finance technique to apply results-based financing contracts to green infrastructure projects.
 EIBs are tax-exempt, pay-for-success instruments, allowing governments to limit their losses if projects turn out unsuccessful, thus encouraging them to try novel climate-smart infrastructure solutions.
 However, EIBs are not really bonds because they are not fixed income-borrowing instruments with a steady stream of repayments, nor can they be traded.
 Instead, EIBs are a form of Public-Private Partnership (PPP) with performance-based contracting.
 Impact Bonds have been widely used in the US and UK and several less-developed countries are now piloting the approach targeting social outcomes.
 EIBs can leverage the classic performance-based contracting approach in infrastructure development and allow municipal and city governments to partner with private sector investors.